aqib1/CommandLIne/README.md

+To run this application you can use, you can also build jar which is in libs folder. or you can checkout code from github repository (i make it public) and run that using eclipse IDE, you need to file name in jvm argument so that it can be fatched in main method.

+if you want to run build jar.

+java​ -cp ​TextSearch​.jar ​com.runner.pkg.MainClass​ <path of directory>

 Back-End Coding Exercise

 The exercise is to write a command line driven text search engine in the language you feel most